-You can tell Readerware to accept the invalid ISBN anyway using the confirmation dialog that is displayed.
+You can tell Readerware to accept the invalid ISBN anyway using the error dialog that is displayed.

-If you want to disable ISBN validation and accept whatever you enter without requiring you to respond to the confirmation dialog, check the Accept Invalid ISBN Without Confirmation check box.
-Clear this option and Readerware will display a confirmation dialog whenever it encounters an invalid ISBN.
+If you want to disable ISBN validation and accept whatever you enter without requiring you to respond to the confirmation dialog, check the Accept Invalid ISBN Without Confirmation radio button.
+Clear this button and Readerware will display a confirmation dialog whenever it encounters an invalid ISBN.